Holden Monaro 427C: Demise

 The GRM built Monaros have the distinction of winning both the first and last races they competed in.
 After the debut victory in the 2002 Bathurst 24 Hour race, James Brock drove his Monaro to victory in the last race of the 2004 Nations Cup Championship at the Mallala Motor Sport Park in South Australia.
 It would prove to be not only the Monaro 427C's last win, but the last ever race of the Nations Cup Championship as Ross Palmer could no longer afford to fund the series and PROCAR was disbanded after failing to find a major sponsor.

 The series was replaced in 2005 by the return of the Australian GT Championship where the Monaros, with their 7.0 litre engines, were ruled ineligible due to the lack of a road-going 7.0 litre Monaro.

-After their 2002 Bathurst 24 Hour win, it was expected that the Monaro's with their all-powerful (and some thought unfair) 7.0L V8's would come to dominate Nations Cup racing.
-However, while the Monaro's were definitely suited to the Mount Panorama Circuit with its long hill climb, long straights and fast, flowing corners, Australia's shorter, tighter racing circuits didn't suit the Holden's which were mostly bigger, heavier and with less aero and braking ability than their opponents.
-While the Monaro's did get some race and round wins in Nations Cup, including surprisingly twice for Nathan Pretty in 2003 and 2004 at the tight and twisty Winton Motor Raceway, it was the more track-focused Italian sports cars such as the Lamborghini Dialbo GTR and Ferrari 360 N-GT which would largely dominate the race wins over the two seasons the Monaro's ran in the series.
+After their 2002 Bathurst 24 Hour win, it was expected that the Monaros, with their all-powerful (and some thought unfair) 7.0L V8s, would come to dominate Nations Cup racing.
+However, while the Monaros were definitely suited to the Mount Panorama Circuit with its long hill climb, long straights and fast, flowing corners, Australia's shorter, tighter racing circuits didn't suit the Holdens, which were mostly bigger, heavier and with less aero and braking ability than their opponents.
+While the Monaros did get some race and round wins in Nations Cup, including surprisingly twice for Nathan Pretty in 2003 and 2004 at the tight and twisty Winton Motor Raceway, it was the more track-focused Italian sports cars such as the Lamborghini Dialbo GTR and Ferrari 360 N-GT which would largely dominate the race wins over the two seasons the Monaros ran in the series.

 The 2002 Bathurst 24 Hour race-winning Monaro currently resides at the National Motor Racing Museum, located outside of Murray's Corner at Mount Panorama in Bathurst.
 The 2003 Bathurst 24 Hour winner is currently owned by a historic car racing enthusiast, the third Monaro driven by James Brock was placed under auction on 20 February 2020.

 Greg Murphy drove the 2003 Bathurst 24 Hour winning No.05 Monaro at the 2025 Goodwood Festival of Speed.